-This easy chicken sharabi curry recipe shows you how to make a delicious curry made with a kick of alcohol – in this case wine.
-This is an amazing curry made from spices, tomatoes and green chillies which combine to provide an altogether amazing fusion of flavours!
+This easy chicken sharabi curry recipe shows you how to make a delicious chicken curry made with a kick of alcohol – in this case wine!

 Folks today I’m bringing you this taste tantalising chicken sharabi curry.